nipil/dedicated-server-availability-watcher/README.md

 - the country of the datacenter (`fr`, `ca`, ...)

 **WARNING**: excluding a country does not actually exclude its datacenters, you have to exclude both.
 That is strange, but that is how their api works.
-And as i have found no API entrypoint to list datacenters or country, i cannot separate both types to filter them out automatically.
+And as I have found no API entrypoint to list datacenters or country, I cannot separate both types to filter them out automatically.

 And you can explore the [official API](https://api.ovh.com/console/) and create an account if needed.